-Why car manufacturers and technology companies should not underestimate the importance of driver behaviour and perception when developing ADAS and autonomous vehicles, and how a driver-in-the-loop simulator can help, by Jelle van Doornik, ADAS simulator development engineer at Cruden
+Why the importance of driver behaviour and perception should not be underestimated when developing ADAS and AVs, and how a driver-in-the-loop simulator can help, by Jelle van Doornik, ADAS simulator development engineer at Cruden

 The automotive world is currently consumed by autonomous vehicle (AV) development.
 And with good reason.
 In the UK for example, the government has announced that driverless cars will be tested on public roads by 2021.
 That’s 30 or so months to have every piece of the complex picture – vehicles, drivers, infrastructure and rules – not only worked out, but fully and reliably tested.